 - 1. Read an FCS data file and apply the "channel to scale" transformations to FCS parameters as specified by the PnE and PnG keywords.
 (These transformations are not explicitly described in Gating-ML.) - 2.
 Optionally: apply compensation based on either a compensation description in the FCS data file (e.g., the \$SPILLOVER, SPILL or other keywords), or based on a "spectrum" matrix described in the Gating-ML 2.0 file.
 A spectrum matrix covers both, the traditional compensation based on square spillover matrices, as well as spectral unmixing, see (Spidlen et al., 2013). - 3.
 For further steps, use either FCS parameters, or a "fratio" of two FCS parameters.
-A "fratio" in Gating-ML 2.0 is an extended ratio of two FCS parameters defined as A{y-C}^{x-B} , where x and y are FCS parameters, and $A \in \mathbb{R}$, $B \in \mathbb{R}$, and $C \in \mathbb{R}$ are constants. - 4.
-Optionally: apply one of the Gating-ML 2.0 compatible scale transformation, i.e., parameterized linear, logarithmical, inverse hyperbolic sine, Logicle or Hyperlog transformation. - 5.
+A "fratio" in Gating-ML 2.0 is an extended ratio of two FCS parameters defined as $A\frac{x-B}{y-C}$, where x and y are FCS parameters, and $A \in \mathbb{R}$, $B \in \mathbb{R}$, and $C \in \mathbb{R}$ are constants. - 4.
+Optionally: apply one of the Gating-ML 2.0 compatible scale transformation, i.e., parameterized linear, logarithmical, inverse hyperbolic sine, Logicle or Hyperlog transformation.
+A transformation boundary may be used; see the boundMin and boundMax parameters of the Gating-ML 2.0 transformation functions. - 5.
 Apply Gating-ML 2.0 compatible gates in the data space created by previous steps.
 Gating-ML 2.0 supported gate types include polygon gates, ellipsoid gates, range gates, rectangular and hyper-rectangular gates, quadrant gates and Boolean collections (i.e., union, intersect or complement) of any of the gate types.